ubergeek801/ImageCooker/README.md

 ImageCooker's "front end" is based on the defunct Minolta MRW format, which is not likely to be useful to too many people anymore.
 However, its processing engine was designed to facilitate developing new "de-mosaic" algorithms, and it has indeed been used for this purpose by a handful of researchers who stumbled upon this project.

 I'm not going to lie; ImageCooker hasn't really been actively maintained since 2003.
-But since I still enounter the occasional individual that finds it useful, I decided that rather than living as a ZIP file on an obscure Web site somewhere, it would find a better home on GitHub.
+But since I still encounter the occasional individual that finds it useful, I decided that rather than living as a ZIP file on an obscure Web site somewhere, it would find a better home on GitHub.
 And since I'm now in possession of a Fuji camera eqiupped with an "X-Trans" sensor, an X-Trans version of ImageCooker may eventually come along (but no promises!).

 ## ImageCooker utilities
 Currently there are four utilities for use with Minolta Raw (MRW) files: